xybu/cs590-map/testbed_mapping_v2/demo.md

 We see that there is a PM heavily overloaded in balanced partitioning (BAL) and C(90%) partitioning (C90) -- utilization of PM #0 in BAL exceeds its maximum by 82% and utilization of PM #2 in C90 exceeds by 58%.
 BAL fails because it does not consider the performance discrepancy of PMs and C90 fails because it over-estimates the performance discrepancy.
 By contrast, our partition deals with lack of resource by overloading PM #0 by about 12%, and PM #1 by 18%, and PM #2 by 20%, which should have smaller impact on fidelity in general.

 Although it may depend on the actual experiment to determine whether or not our partition is better than MAX_CPU_SHARE partition (MCS), our partition result makes more sense in that (1) it tries to avoid overloading the weakest PM because fidelity may be worse otherwise, and (2) PMs with higher performance get more load automatically, while in MCS the experimenter must first realize that the experiment can be better off by swapping the partitions on PM #1 and PM #2, then do so manually.
+When there are more PMs involved, such kinds of "optimization-by-eyes" may become less obvious, which makes it more desirable to do so automatically.

 ## Jellyfish Topology